 Another Turkish organization established to revive the global Muslim ummah (community) and stand up to the U.S.-led world order is the Istanbul-based Union of NGOs of the Islamic World (UNIW).
 The umbrella group that boasts of 312 members from 63 countries was set up in 2005 with Erdogan's blessing.
 Its members include current and defunct Turkish and global Muslim Brotherhood entities such as the Humanitarian Relief Foundation (IHH), World Assembly of Muslim Youth (WAMY), Zamzam Foundation (Somalia), Islamic Relief (UK), Islamic Society of Jabalia (Gaza), International Islamic Relief Organization (IIRO), and others.

-Helping Hands for Relief and Development (HHRD) and Kashmir American Council (KAC) are U.S.-based UNIW members.
-Helping Hands is the charitable arm of the Islamic Circle of North America (ICNA), a JI front group in the U.S. Helping Hands' regional partners have been found to have ties to U.S.-designated terrorist entities, including Falah-i-Insaniyat Foundation (FIF), Hizbul Mujahideen (HM) and its leader Syed Salahuddin.
+Helping Hand for Relief and Development (HHRD) and Kashmir American Council (KAC) are U.S.-based UNIW members.
+Helping Hand is the charitable arm of the Islamic Circle of North America (ICNA), a JI front group in the U.S. Helping Hand regional partners have been found to have ties to U.S.-designated terrorist entities, including Falah-i-Insaniyat Foundation (FIF), Hizbul Mujahideen (HM) and its leader Syed Salahuddin.
 UNIW also collaborates directly with the JI's Al Khidmat Foundation in Pakistan.